 Partial Load: If you only need to move a few pallets, or wish to break up a large delivery, then you may opt for part load pallet delivery.
 The advantage of using this method is that you can fill up space on part-empty lorry journeys, potentially saving costs.

-Pallet Courier: Any small scale deliveries may be handled by couriers, if you’re only moving a couple of pallet loads then this is an option open to you.
+Pallet Courier: Any small scale deliveries may be handled by parcel couriers, if you’re only moving a couple of pallet loads then this is an option open to you.
 It’s important to know the length, width, height and weight of your goods.

 Distribution Network: By using a pallet distribution network, your goods will be picked up and hauled to a transport hub from which they will be taken on towards their destination.
 This mode of delivery can mean you save money, but also takes longer to complete.